 Both the M17 and Area51M have vapor chamber cooling and beefy fans to keep thermals as low as they can.
 So that takes a toll on the size and weight of the laptop.
 You will barely be able to take it around with you and you might need some big bags to fit these laptops.

-The Best Alienware Laptops for Beastly Gaming Reviewed
+Best Alienware Laptops For Gaming

 The m15 is the only laptop from Alienware to have a 4K OLED display.
 But that is not why we chose it as the best laptop, it is balanced in terms of performance and it is also very thin.